How did you become interested in working in healthcare, more specifically, healthcare and human resources? Why did you choose this path?

 For me, it’s creating a structure that enables employees to feel more empowered.
 With what I said about my kryptonite being injustice, injustice happens under a veil of secrecy; if you can make things more transparent, more open, then you empower people to make decisions that they might not otherwise be able to make.
 You may not agree with those decisions, but at least they feel empowered, and they feel a sense of agency.

-So, I think the work we’ve done in compensation, in job alignment – the work we’ve done in training and development to make things more transparent and to provide an opportunity for people to feel more enabled around their career and the choices they make – for me, I think that’s been the most rewarding.
+So, I think the work we’ve done in compensation, in job alignment – the work we’ve done in training and development to make things more transparent and to provide an opportunity for people to feel more empowered regarding their career and the choices they make – for me, I think that’s been the most rewarding.

 With the increasing importance of impact and transparency in the healthcare space, what does healthcare impact mean to you?